ipfs-inactive/website/content/docs/commands.md

 DESCRIPTION

-  Make sure to back up the config file first if neccessary, as this operation can't be undone.
+  Make sure to back up the config file first if necessary, as this operation can't be undone.
 ```